Convincing Arthur— Novella

 The click of a lock sliding home reverberated in the room.
 Thornton pushed from the door and crossed to Arthur.
 Thornton didn't walk; he prowled with a distinctly leonine grace.
 Head tipped down, the edges of his lips curved in a knowing smirk that left no doubt as to his intentions.

 Arthur stiffened.
-While he wouldn't deny a strong physical attraction to Thornton, he also could not deny the trepidation leeching back into his stomach.
+While he wouldn't deny a strong physical attraction to Thornton, he also could not deny the trepidation leaching back into his stomach.
 He hadn't expected to be buggered within minutes of arrival.

 Thornton slowed as he came nearer, as if giving Arthur the opportunity to voice his refusal or bolt for the door.
 He didn't take it.
 He held his ground, the attraction crackling in the air between them, lighting up his senses in a way he had never experienced before.
 His breaths came short and shallow, his chest suddenly working under the force of them.